mertyavasca/Oracle-partition-compression-procedure/README.md

     3. If you have indexes on partitions which are compressed, you have to rebuild to reuse it.
 Moving partitions make indexes unusable for once.

     4. In tables which contains CLOB fields, use deduplicate option in lob segments.
+DB_SECUREFILE must be "PREFERRED" to use this feature.